A Comprehensive List of the Top Salesforce Developer Interview Questions with Answers and Examples Covering a Broad Range of Topics:

 Answer: A Wrapper class is defined as a class and a data structure.
 It is an abstract data type which has its instances formed by a collection of objects.

 The basic nature is that of a custom object and is defined by the Wrapper class properties.
-It allows records to be checked from a list and process them for a specific action.
+It allows records to be checked from a list and processed for a specific action.

 Q #28) What is the difference between WhoID and WhatID?